 Distributive pronoun – Explanation

-Distributive pronoun is a pronoun that describes members of a group separately and not collectively.
-It refers to person or thing.
-So this pronoun is always singular and we use it with singular noun and verb.
+A distributive pronoun is a pronoun that describes members of a group separately and not collectively.
+It refers to a person or thing.
+So this pronoun is always singular, and we use it with a singular noun and verb.
 We use this pronoun to describe all the members of the particular group.

-Each, every, either, neither, everyone, none, any etc. are the most common used distributive pronouns.
+Each, every, either, neither, everyone, none, any, etc. are the most commonly used distributive pronouns.

 Examples of Distributive pronoun